RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 You will then be prompted to indicate what you want to name the NEW branch and you will enter 'develop'.<br>
 <img src="../cicd/captures/update25.png"  width="500">

+Now if you got back into GitHub and look at the branches you will see you have 'main', 'staged', and 'develop'.
+The bad news is that for all you know looking at that list 'staged' and 'develop' could be sisters or parent-child.<br>
 <img src="../cicd/captures/update12.png"  width="700">

 <img src="../cicd/captures/update13.png"  width="500">